PULSAR SHOCKER—SCIENCE’S BIGGEST BLIND SPOT!

 And then the signal vanished.
 Gone.
 The signal would have been picked up again by the second horn antenna of Big Ear.
 But it was no longer there.

-The graph below shows a similar signal pattern in “OV-221,” the radio source to the right of the Wow! signal.
-(OV-221 is also known as MSH 19203 (Mills Slee Hill Radio Sources)).
+The graph below shows a similar signal pattern in “OV-221,” an X-Ray radio source to the right of the Wow! signal on this graph.

 In this broadband continuum record the Wow! signal does not show up because it is too narrow-band.